The Clear Edge

 Reasoning:

-Result: 18 high-value customers upgraded (+$2,700 MRR).
-Low-value customers stayed, got good service, but didn’t absorb optimization resources.
+Result: 18 high-value customers upgraded (+$2,700 MRR), while low-value customers stayed, received good service, and did not absorb optimization resources.

 Your Application:

-• Don’t neglect low-value, just don’t optimize for them
+• Don’t neglect low-value customers; just don’t optimize around them.

-• Revenue concentration shows where to invest attention
+• Use revenue concentration to decide where to invest attention and resources.

 Decision 6: When to Build for Future Scale

-Context: At $116K, systems work fine.
-Could wait until $140K to upgrade infrastructure.
+Context: at $116K, systems work fine, so you could wait until $140K to upgrade infrastructure.

 Options Considered: